 A person with syphilis is at higher risk for HIV.
-The sore can provide an entry point for HIV and other STIs.
-When you get tested for syphilis, you should also ask to get tested for HIV and other STIs.
+The sore can provide an entry point for HIV and other STDs.
+When you get tested for syphilis, you should also ask to get tested for HIV and other STDs.

-The only sure way to avoid syphilis and other STIs is to not have sex.
-Vaginal, oral, and anal sex can pass syphilis and other STIs.
+The only sure way to avoid syphilis and other STDs is to not have sex.
+Vaginal, oral, and anal sex can pass syphilis and other STDs.

 If you do have sex, use a latex condom every time.
 When used correctly, condoms can stop the spread of syphilis by preventing contact with the sore.
 Keep in mind that syphilis sores can occur outside the area covered by a condom.

-Staying with one partner who only has sex with you also helps prevent STIs.
-Use condoms unless tests show you and your partner do not have any STIs.
+Staying with one partner who only has sex with you also helps prevent STDs.
+Use condoms unless tests show you and your partner do not have any STDs.

 Includes treatment recommendations for Syphilis.

 The Diagnosis, Management, and Prevention of Syphilis

 Guidelines for the effective management of syphilis.